Television special

-A television special (often TV special, or rarely television spectacular) is a standalone television show which may also temporarily interrupt episodic programming normally scheduled for a given time slot.
+A television special (often TV special, or rarely television spectacular) is a standalone television show that may also temporarily interrupt episodic programming normally scheduled for a given time slot.
 Some specials provide a full range of entertainment and informational value available via the television medium (news, drama, comedy, variety, cultural), in various formats (live television, documentary, studio production, animation, film), and in any viewing lengths (short films, feature films, miniseries, telethons).

 Katy Perry performing in the television special Katy Perry: Night of a Lifetime.

 Examples

 Scenes from various Christmas and Hanukkah specials of series aired on the Nickelodeon children's network.

 The types of shows described as television specials include: